FelixNoessler/GrasslandTraitSim.jl/docs/src/model/parameter.md

         γ_RUEmax = "Maximum radiation use efficiency",
         γ_RUE_k =  "Light extinction coefficient",
         α_RUE_cwmH = "Reduction factor of radiation use efficiency at a height of 0.2 m ∈ [0, 1]",
-        β_LIG_H = "Exponent that coontrols how strongly taller plants intercept more light than smaller plants",

         α_WAT_rsa05 = L"Water stress growth reduction factor for species with mean trait: $TRSA = \phi_{TRSA}$, when the plant available water equals: $W_{p,txy} = 0.5$",
         β_WAT_rsa = "Slope of the logistic function that relates the plant available water to the water stress growth reduction factor",